-I told the TV, “Good job, you got it right.
+We praised the show, “Good job, you got it right.
 Good for you.”
-My allegiance to the show was sealed.

-I can’t tell you anything about The Bite’s breakfasts, steaks, chops, or tacos…..because this top left portion of the menu is my focal point.
+We can’t tell you anything about The Bite’s breakfasts, steaks, chops, or tacos because this top left portion of the menu is our focal point.

 Butter crisp grilled.